Bozar/OneMoreLevel/user/doc/desert.md

 A sandworm has a head (diamond), a tail (-) and body segments (+).
 The third, fourth and fifth segment contains spice (?) or quality spice (*).
 Every sandworm has at most one quality spice.
 You can only interact with segments that have spices.
 Other sandworm parts (head, body and tail) act like indestructible walls.

 There are at most 2 sandworms in the desert.
-A sandworm is more likely to appear in a grid without a dune.
+A new sandworm always appears in a grid that is at least 5 steps away from PC or another sandworm.
+It is more likely to appear in a grid without a dune.
 Every turn a sandworm moves one step in a random direction.
 Eventually it will tunnel into ground and leave a wall of dunes behind.
+The more spices a living sandworm has, the more likely are the dunes to contain spices.
 A sandworm spends fewer time on the surface if: (1) It is immobilized.
 (2) It has spices, the more the better.
-The more spices a living sandworm has, the more likely are the dunes to contain spices.

 A wall of dunes is composed of sand walls (#) and spices (?).
 You can bump and destroy a wall block or collect a spice just as from a sandworm.
 You do not move when bumping.
 It can be used as poor man's waiting key.